Growstuff/growstuff/CONTRIBUTING.md

    failing tests so you can easily re-run particular ones.
  - `rspec --only-failures` to re-run all Ruby tests that failed last time.

- Growstuff runs several linters and checkers before a change is merge.
+Growstuff runs several linters and checkers before a change is merged.
 These run from overcommit.
 To automatically run the same linters yourself you can install overcommit too.

  - `./script/install_linters`